Last updated on May 21st, 2022

 The treatment delivered in Scotland

 - When someone is "really sick" because of anorexia, the GP, mental health service, CAMHS or hospital should be carrying tests and judging the level of intervention according to the MARSIPAN guidelines from The Royal College of Psychiatrists.
+At least I think that's the standard to use, as I don't see a Scottish equivalent.
 There is an adult version and a junior version for under-18s.
+MARSIPAN is under review as I edit this in 2022.

 - The Mental Health (Care and Treatment) (Scotland) Act 2003 is the main Act that comes into force if your child has "significantly impaired decision-making ability (SIDMA)".
 There's a lot of assessment and consultation involved in applying it to your child in order to, say, feed by nasogastric tube.
 The act also makes provision for "Urgent medical treatment", which may be given without consent in order to save life, prevent serious deterioration or alleviate serious suffering. provisions apply